ligato/docs/docs/user-guide/agentctl.md

 ## Introduction

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-It provides a simple and intuitive CLI that enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a select or complete system dump.
+It provides a simple and intuitive CLI that enables the developer or operator to perform the following:

-Agentctl provides an etcdctl-like feature for interacting with the KV data store.
-A command is also available to import configuration data from an external file.
+- Manage VPP agent configurations
+- Inspect and generate models
+- List, get, put and delete operations against a KV data store
+- Check status
+- Manage services
+- Configure logs
+- Gather stats
+- Perform system dumps

 ![agentctl](../img/tools/agentctl.png)